roguehistory/DIGH-HIST3812/content/en/building/tech-req-at-a-glance.md

 - Week 10: Cleaning Data with R. 2 hrs

-**If you're feeling good about things**: Push yourself, and try pushing some of your data online with the Datasette package.
+**If you're feeling good about things**: Push yourself, and try pushing some of your data online with the [datasette](/building/datasette-guidance).
 2 hrs.
-Not a requirement
+Not a requirement.
+Don't put images online; use the links to the image instead.

 ---